rgomide/react-native-web-lessons/README.md

 # React Native Lessons

-These mini projects of these lessons are based in `The Complete React Native + Hooks` course from Stephen Grider.
+The mini projects of these lessons are based in `The Complete React Native + Hooks` course from Stephen Grider.

 ## Summary